 PERCEPTIONS OF PALLIATIVE CARE — While the need for and benefits of palliative care have been universally recognized, the specific palliative care needs and goals of individual patients are more challenging to identify .
 For example, while the Medicare hospice benefit was designed to enable patients with a preference for home care and an almost exclusive focus on comfort measures, this goal is not universally shared among patients or providers.
 As an example, one study reported that as few as 35 percent of patients want to die at home .
 Furthermore, up to 48 percent of patients in this study considered access to all available treatments as an important aspect of palliative care at the end of life, regardless of the chance of recovery.
-In contrast, only 5 to 7 percent of health care providers felt similarly.
-A 2010 review of guidelines and policies from the US, UK, Canada, and Australia confirmed the paucity of uniform understandings of patient expectations and clinical standards for palliative care .
+A systematic review of Physicians Orders for Life Sustaining Treatment (POLST) outcomes found that only one-third of documents opted for the lowest intensity of care .
+A 2010 review of guidelines and policies from the United States, United Kingdom, Canada, and Australia confirmed the paucity of uniform understandings of patient expectations and clinical standards for palliative care .
 The authors reported that, “palliative care staff have to continuously adapt their model of caring to the specific needs and values of each patient”, which emphasizes the importance of individual preferences.
 It can be reasonably concluded, then, that many attributes of quality palliative care can be revealed only through careful individual assessment in specific patients .
 Some of the issues that may influence how palliative care is perceived are discussed below.

 Identification of distressing symptoms — The degree to which symptoms may cause distress, and hence be triggers for a palliative care consultation, may not be entirely clear to providers.
 This was shown in one study; over 340 patients with inoperable lung cancer were assessed with quality of life and symptom questionnaires and also were asked the question “what do you find most distressing at present” .
 Among the major results were that:

-●Over-arching, rather than specifically identified causes of, distress were reported by 26 percent of patients
+●Over-arching, rather than specific causes of, distress were reported by 26 percent of patients

 ●Less than 60 percent of concerns reported as “most distressing” were identified by the questionnaires used

-●One public opinion poll conducted in 2011 by the Center to Advance Palliative Care (CAPC) and the American Cancer Society (ACS) reported that while those polled wanted palliative care for themselves or a loved one in the face of a serious illness, felt it was important that patients and their loved ones were educated about palliative care, and felt it was important that all hospitals offered palliative care services, two main barriers were identified :
+●One public opinion poll conducted in 2011 by the Center to Advance Palliative Care (CAPC) and the American Cancer Society (ACS) found that more than three-quarters of the sample had never heard of palliative care .
+Once educated about the concurrent nature of palliative care as an added layer of support for quality of life, more than 90 percent of those polled wanted palliative care for themselves or a loved one in the face of a serious illness, felt it was important that patients and their loved ones were educated about palliative care, and felt it was important that all hospitals offered palliative care services.
+Despite this high level of public endorsement of the value of palliative care, two main barriers were identified:

-•The tendency of clinicians to equate palliative care with end of life care
+•The tendency of clinicians to equate palliative care with end of life and hospice care

-●A separate poll, completed by US physicians, acknowledged concerns about incorporating palliative care, including :
+●A separate poll of United States physicians identified their concerns about incorporating palliative care, including :

 •Concern that introducing palliative care could interfere with therapy directed at extending life as long as possible (42 percent)